Custom slideDesign your own tool

 Our fluorescent patterns are induced under the surface of a home-designed glass.

 As we wanted to simulate the presence of a coverslip (to mimic a classic sample slide), our technology is designed to induce our patterns under the surface at 170 µm.
 The refractive index is specific: 1.52

-These parameters allow optimal working conditions to check the performances of lens objectives as they are designed for focusing through a coverslip.
+These parameters allow optimal working conditions to check the performances of lens objectives as they are designed to allow focusing through a coverslip.

-For a specific demand we are able to induce pattern without to much aberrations :
+For a specific demand we are able to induce patterns without significant aberrations:

 Additionally linear, circular or more complex trajectories at different depths can be painted, with different fluorescent intensity levels.

 The patterns are excitable from 325 to 650 nm and the emission is a continuum ranging from slightly above the excitation wavelength up to 800 nm.
 The lifetime of the fluorescence is within the nanosecond range.

 Prices are defined based on the number of points and on the surface of the pattern.

 - Largest dimensions: 1000 µm x 1000 µm

 - Surface of the pattern n times larger = n x n more time to produce